 Chinese companies operating in the high-technology and software industry that meet relevant requirements may qualify for three main types of preferential treatment, which are high and new technology enterprises, software enterprises and key software enterprises within the scope of the PRC national plan.
 For a qualified high and new technology enterprise, the applicable enterprise income tax rate is 15%.
 The high and new technology enterprise qualification is re-assessed by the relevant authorities every three years.
 Moreover, a qualified software enterprise is entitled to a tax holiday consisting of a two-year tax exemption beginning from the first profit-making calendar year and a 50% tax reduction for the subsequent three calendar years.
 The software enterprise qualification is subject to an annual assessment.
-For a qualified key software enterprise tax rate for a calendar year is 10%.
-The key software enterprise qualification is subject to an annual assessment.
+For a qualified key software enterprise within the scope of the PRC national plan, the applicable enterprise tax rate for a calendar year is 10%.
+The key software enterprise qualification is subject to an annual